Kitchen & Bathroom Sale now on

 It’s also worth considering your future energy use.
 Anything from the number of people living in your home to the appliances you use, changes the amount of energy you consume every day.
 Planning for the future can save you from under or overestimating how many panels your home needs.

-Once you know your energy consumption, you can work out how many panels you’ll need.
+Once you know your energy consumption, you can work out how many panels you’ll need with ease.
 Monocrystalline photovoltaic panels are most common in the UK as they’re more efficient and don’t need much space.

 60 or 72 Cell Monocrystalline Panel